dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 The introduction of Mobile UCR V2 brings significant improvements, especially around how UCR data is restored and synced:

 - Multiple Fixtures: Instead of bundling all reports into one fixture, UCRs are now split into multiple fixtures.
 Each fixture corresponds to a specific report and its filters.
 This allows for:
     - *Faster Lookups*: Because reports are no longer combined, users can access specific data more quickly.
 Individual Updates: Reports can be updated separately, reducing the need to sync the entire set of reports.
     - *App-Aware Restores*: V2 also introduces “app-aware” restores, where only the fixtures relevant to the specific app being used are synced.
 This targeted sync ensures that only necessary data is processed, further improving efficiency.
 - Sync Delay Option: V2 includes a "Sync Delay" option for each report, allowing administrators to control how frequently report data is synced.
-For reports that can tolerate slightly outdated (or “stale”) data, this feature reduces the load on the server and the device:
+For reports that can tolerate slightly outdated (or “stale”) data this feature reduces the load on the server and the device:
     - *Performance Improvements*: Syncing less often reduces the time required for the restore process.
 User Experience: Users experience fewer interruptions, allowing them to continue their work with minimal delays in syncing reports.

 Moving to Mobile UCR V2
 -----------------------